chrisdev/wagtail-cookiecutter-foundation/README.rst

 Using make
 ^^^^^^^^^^^^

 The easiest way to get started is to use the built in ``make`` commands.
 Your project contains a Makefile that allows you to setup your development environment with a single command.
 This command will create your project's virtual environment, install all pip dependencies,  create the development database, run migrations and load initial data to database, install front-end dependencies and finally start the development server for you.
-Awesome, right?

 To do this run ::